alttch/eva3/doc/highload.rst

 * If you use passive updates, set *polldelay* to the minimal value (*0.001* - *0.005* for 1-5ms)

+* If HTTP API respond too slow, try increasing value of *thread_pool* option in [webapi] config section.

+* ModBus slave and some utility workers use twisted reactor thread pool.
+In case the software reacts or performs regular tasks slowly, but system load is still low, try increasing value of *reactor_thread_pool* option in [server] section.

 Hardware
 ========

-EVA ICS is written in Python 3.
-It is not the fastest programming language in the world, but thanks to EVA ICS architecture and optimization for modern multi-core CPUs, the platform can provide good results even on a microcomputers.
+Thanks to EVA ICS architecture and optimization for modern multi-core CPUs, the platform can provide good results even on a microcomputers.
 System components and :doc:`CLI</cli>` tools may require more time to launch on architectures different than Intel x86_64, but the regular performance should not be affected even on an embedded ARM-based systems.

 .. _benchmarks: